juststrings/Haulage-Analysis/readme.md

 - ### The first visual contains a pie charts showing the total trucks by the year Purchased
 #### Importance of The visual
 This visual will make its easier for the decision makers to know which of their trucks are prone to breakdown and prepare for it before hands.
-Factors influencing breakdown include how much the trucks is being used this brings us to the next visuals
+Factors influencing breakdown include how much the trucks is being used, this brings us to the next visual.

-- ### Bar chart showing the Total Trips per trucks This visual shows how many trips a truck has travelled through out the bussiness's lifetime(2 years+).
+- ### Bar chart showing the Total Trips per trucks This visual shows how many trips a truck has travelled through out the business's lifetime(2 years+).
 #### Importance of The visual
-This will enable the stakeholders know which of their trucks are the most active and prepare for replacement before hand due to breakdown.
+This will enable the stakeholders know which of their trucks are the most active and prepare for replacement before hand imcase of a breakdown.

-- ### Treemap Visual showing aquilla status by trucks This shows trucks by their registration type
+- ### Treemap Visual showing aquilla status by trucks This shows trucks by their registration type.
 #### Importance of The visual
-This will enable the stakeholders know which of their trucks are available for aquilla approved states
+This will enable the stakeholders know which of their trucks are available for aquilla approved states.

-- ### Line charts showing total trips, closed trips and open trips This shows the total trips travelled by trucks which includes a drill through from year, quarter,month and day
+- ### Line charts showing total trips, closed trips and open trips This shows the total trips travelled by trucks which includes a drill through from year, to quarter, month and day.
 #### Importance of The visual
 This will enable the stakeholders know the total trips travelled by their trucks and prepare before hand for breakdown.

-- ### Barcharts showing the percentage classification of trips This shows the percentage classification of all trucks
+- ### Pie chart showing the percentage classification of trips This shows the percentage classification of all trucks
 #### Importance of The visual
 This will enable the stakeholders know the truck types they have in stock and the type of destination they can travel based on their classification and know which type of trucks will warrant more investment.<br>
-With Bridging meaning long distance trucks, West local- Trucks that travels to closer states and local meaning trucks that travels within states.
+With Bridging meaning long distance trucks, West local - Trucks that travels to closer states and local meaning trucks that travels within states.

 - ### Matrix Showing the capacity of trucks by total trucks and available trucks This shows the total trucks by capacity and available trucks